Authentic leadership: Antecedents

 Several leader characteristics may be important to the appearance of authentic leadership behaviors by leaders.
 For instance, both leader self-knowledge and self-consistency have been shown to act as antecedents for authentic leadership (the former being a static process of understanding one's own strengths and weaknesses and the latter consistency between their values, beliefs, and actions).
 This relates to the key components of authentic leadership: leaders first have to be clear about their values and convictions to be perceived as authentic by their followers and they have to demonstrate consistency between their values, beliefs, and actions.

 Additional research suggests that leaders who act in accordance to the three components of positive psychological capital (PsyCap) (hope, optimism, and resiliency) are more likely to become authentic leaders.
 This is true for several reasons.
 First, leaders who can set and explain goals effectively create a more hopeful environment for their followers.
 Second, optimistic leaders have a greater ability to motivate their followers and help them more easily anticipate future events.
 Third, resilient leaders are better equipped to function in changing environments in order to support their followers.

 High and low degrees of self-monitoring in an individual has also been suggested as an antecedent of authentic leadership.
 Self-monitoring reflect how likely someone is to actively construct a public image that aligns with the expectations of others.
 It has been proposed that low self-monitoring leads to a higher degree of authentic leadership characteristics because low self-monitors and authentic leaders both act in a way that is consistent with what they believe and value.
 However, empirical research has not supported this theory thus far.

 Mediators

 Among the proponents of authentic leadership, there are many theories regarding why authentic leadership is an effective leadership strategy.

 Authentic leadership has been shown to promote team members' belief in the team's ability to succeed, known as team potency, which has in turn been shown to improve team performance.
 This occurs because authentic leadership behaviors promote team virtuousness which, in turn, promotes team potency and performance.

 Authentic leadership has also been shown to encourage team performance by promoting trust in the group or organization, because follower trust in the leader will encourage increased loyalty to the organization, increasing performance as a result.

-Other research has shown that the relationship between authentic leadership and both organizational citizenship behavior and empowerment is mediated by identification with supervisors.
-This is because a follower's interpersonal identification with their leader links leader and follower outcomes (in this case, empowerment and OCBs).
-It should be noted, however, that the article that these claims are based on was retracted amid concerns that the results were not reported accurately and the authors could not produce evidence to verify their claims.

 Research into the mechanisms of authentic leadership is ongoing, but it is becoming clear that authentic leaders engender an emotional and/or psychological response from their followers that leads to an increase in individual and team performance.